5 Ways To Make A Small Space Seem Bigger

 If you are trying to fit too many pieces of furniture into the room, why not consider looking for furniture that has multiple uses?
 A couch can become a bed, and a footstool can have additional storage, for example.
 This will save space in the room.

 The legs of any piece of furniture are another aspect to consider.
 If the table is placed directly on the floor, it can cause the room to look smaller.
 If they have legs, there is more chance for light to flow around the furniture, creating an idea of openness and space.

 Having mirrors in a small room is a great tip if you want to give the appearance of more space.
 Mirrors reflect light, of course, and if you position them so that they are reflecting as much light as possible, the room will seem lighter, brighter, and larger.
 You might even be able to place the mirror where it reflects light and some of the outsides too, and this is another way to give yourself the feeling of additional space.

 Rugs And Drapes

-Rugs and drapes can certainly make a room seem smaller if they aren’t the right ones for the room itself.
-Rugs, for example, make a room look smaller because they are drawing the eye down to the floor, causing people to look down rather than up (this is especially true if they are darker than the rest of the room).
+Rugs and drapes can undoubtedly make a room seem smaller if they aren’t the right ones for the room itself.
+Rugs, for example, make a room look smaller because they draw the eye down to the floor, causing people to look down rather than up (this is especially true if they are darker than the rest of the room).
 Drapes can have the same problem, and if they are also made of heavy material, the entire room will feel more closed in.
 Using lighter colors and thinner materials is something that will help in this instance.